 Undergraduate students in the College of Nursing may be placed on academic probation for the following:

-- A single term grade point average below 2.500
+- A single term or cumulative grade point average below 2.500.

 - One withdrawal due to failing from a required nursing, HEAL or cognate course.